 The Head teacher and senior leaders have overall responsibility for ensuring that the anti-bullying policy is understood and follow by all members of the school community and ensures the school upholds its duty to promote the safety and well-being of all young people.
-In addition to the designated anti-bullying leads, [Insert name of designated staff] is the Senior Leader responsible for anti-bullying.
+In addition to the designated anti-bullying leads, Pamela Glynn is the Senior Leader responsible for anti-bullying.